 5. Cutting and carving of Granite stones for Building Shiv Temple

 The cutting and carving of the granite stone is very difficult, britishers after seeing Granite block temples tried to replicate the feat but failed miserably.
-While mughals when saw such temples tried ways to dismantle or reconvert Hindu temples into satanic tombs and mosques – true to the terrorism legacy they got from koran and dacoit mohammed.
+While mughals when saw such temples tried ways to dismantle or reconvert Hindu temples into satanic tombs and mosques – true to the terrorism legacy they got from quran and dacoit mohammed.
 It was patience, selfless bhakti and love towards mother earth that made it possible.
 Hindu Kings were keen on protecting nature and never did any harm to the environment when they build temples.
 Whenever range of trees were cut from the forests for the construction of temples, an equal and in some cases double the number of trees were planted.
 Even today it is not possible to carve intricate designs on the Granite stones, as shown in the Thanjavur temples.

 6. Secret passages in Thanjavur (Tanjore) Big temple

 A dedicated secret passage was created to connect different secret places in hidden mesh-like structure.
-It is decorated with distinct features depicting Hindu history of Bharat (India).
+It is decorated with distinct features depicting Vedic history of Bharat (India).
 While roaming through secret passages, it is impossible to come back to the starting point, as no one knows the route to reach the inter-places meshed to each other.
-That is the reason, most of the underground and secret passages are closed for the public and archaeologists.
+That is the reason, most of the underground and secret passages are closed for the common public and archaeologists.

 What are Secret Passages of Thanjavur (Tanjore): Secret Passages are closed since entrance to them is only possible when you recite right mantra to enter it.
 The in-roads through the secret passages lead to places which RajaRaja Chola wanted only his close confidante to know.
 Such places were holding keys to the treasure chest, rare scripts, calligraphs and vaults whose confidentiality were to be maintained.